temanuel1/Advent-of-Code/2021/README.md

 # Advent-of-Code-2021
 Advent of Code 2021 (Python Solutions)

-This is my first time participating in Advent of Code.
+This is my code for the Advent of Code 2021.
 I am posting my solutions for documentation and perhaps to help others.